 One example of this would be using a readymade template with very little in the way of customization and then charging as if it were a completely original design.
 Or it could be massively inflating the hours spent on a project to charge a higher fee.

 The reality is that we all need to make a decent living.
 But deceptive practices here are what separate the good from the bad.

 We live in a world full of upsells.
 Whether it’s the golden opportunity to “super-size” a meal or add that premium stereo to our new car, we’re constantly being asked to chase something more.

 For designers, more features often mean more money.
 And while it’s fine to discuss bigger and better possibilities with a client, there should be a certain amount of restraint.

 The key is to be considerate of what the client’s actual needs are.
 If they’re not going to see a real benefit from an added bell or whistle, you probably should avoid anything more than a casual mention of it – perhaps limiting it to any written materials you provide.

 This helps to build trust between you and your client.
-Doing so will give them the confidence to come back to you if and when their need for something more changes.
+Doing so will give them the confidence to return to you if their needs change.